 Q: If a student asks for the directions to be re-read is this considered a verbal prompt?

-A: MSDE would not consider this a prompt, since the student is only requesting directions to be re-read use of full physical prompts).
+A: MSDE would not consider this a prompt, since the student is only requesting directions to be re-read.

 Prompts used on mastery artifacts can only be used to elicit a response and not provide the correct answer